dadrian/dadrian.io/content/blog/posts/against-weak-key-checking.md

 onus of not generating a weak key is already on the subscriber, even in the presence of the existing checks performed by CAs.

-CAs should be enforcing minimum key lengths, and ensuring the keys are minimally encoded and well-formed.
+CAs should be enforcing minimum key sizes, and ensuring the keys are minimally encoded and well-formed.
 CAs should not be required to check anything else.
 This is not to say that CAs shouldn’t choose to enforce stricter requirements on keys.
 Maybe some CAs do want to block certificates with Debian Weak Keys, or block known compromised keys from device vendors with poor security practices.
 But that should be a business decision made by the CA, not something that needs to be codified by the baseline requirements, and enforced by root programs.
+Unlike many forms of misissuance, and all forms of validation failure, the security impact of a weak key is limited to the subscriber, not other sites.
 The ultimate responsibility for weak keys should rely on the subscriber, not the CA.

 **Root programs and CAs should focus on adding requirements to the BRs that add clear security value and are observable externally**, like they did with the introduction of [Certificate Transparency][ct].
 Similarly, they should be **cutting requirements that add process with limited security value**.
-Right now, every time someone finds a new way to encode a Debian Weak Key and submits it to a CA, root programs and CAs have to manage an “incident”.
-The incident needs to be tracked and responded-to, which creates work for root programs.
-For weak keys, this is a waste of root program time and energy.
+Weak key "incidents" are process without security value.

 The Web PKI has many upcoming challenges---migrating to post-quantum cryptography efficiently, improving and expanding ACME and issuance automation, and reducing certificate lifetimes.
-Focusing on Debian Weak Keys, an over fifteen-year old bug, is a waste of time. **The Web PKI would be better off if we removed the requirement to check weak key checks at issuance time from BRs, instead of codifying it even further.**
+Focusing on Debian Weak Keys, an over fifteen-year old bug, is a waste of time.
+We only have weak key checks because it was a convient way to do a specific vulnerability mitigation over a decade ago.
+Weak key checking does not need to be a permenant resonsibility of CAs.
+**The Web PKI would be better off if we removed the requirement to check weak key checks at issuance time from BRs, instead of codifying it even further.**

 [^1]: Also to revoke outstanding certificates, if they are made aware after issuance.